forestbiotech-lab/PHENO-old/components/brapi/README.md

 ###### Generate the outgoing JSON

+queryData Object
-queryData Object - The squelize response Object pagination Object
+- The squelize response Object pagination Object
 - Object withh the pagination details Should have 4 keys pageSize,currentPage,totalCount, totalPages or the Object should be null code Int
-- The number of the http status response message Object containing the message associated with the error produced or null
+- The number of the http status response message Object containing the message associated with the error produced or null message Object
+- An objecto with the error details

 ###### Generate the pagination details for the outgoing JSON
 res Object